tbjoern/sudoku-solver/README.md

 ## Installation

-Requires python 3.7 or later
+Requires python 3.7 or later.

 The `solver.py` file can be used standalone

 ## Usage